Marinarium: A Modular Experimental Facility for Reproducible Maritime and Space-Analog Field Robotics: RESEARCH AREA 4: UNDERWATER VALIDATION OF SPACECRAFT AUTONOMY

 The resulting position and attitude trajectories are shown in \cref{fig:2D-atmos} and \cref{fig:2D-bluerov}.
 Both platforms successfully track the STL-generated plan and exhibit similar overall motion profiles, demonstrating that the underwater system can reproduce the behavior of a free-flying spacecraft under the same control architecture.
 The tracking errors w.r.t. the reference trajectory are highlighted in \cref{fig:atmos_bluerov_tracking_errors}.
 The BlueROV2 displays small oscillations in attitude, which are expected due to unmodeled hydrodynamic forces and residual tether disturbances.
 Nevertheless, its trajectory remains consistent with the reference, validating the feasibility of underwater testing for spacecraft guidance and control methods.

-These results highlight the feasibility of using underwater systems to validate spacecraft guidance and control algorithms under realistic dynamic conditions.
+These results illustrate the value of the Marinarium's tight integration with the KTH space robotics laboratory, demonstrating how the facility can be used to validate spacecraft guidance and control algorithms under realistic dynamic conditions.
 Extending this approach to six degrees of freedom, including active compensation of known hydrodynamic effects, and establishing formal guarantees for equivalence between underwater and space-domain validation, represent important research directions for these facilities.